mmombo/TriviaGame/README.md

 # TriviaGame
-Trivia Game written in Java, built using Maven using the Open TriviaDB API.
+Trivia Game written in Java, built using Maven
+Pulls questions from OpenTriviaDB API and local PostgreSQL Database.

 Build using maven command mvn clean package.
 Go to created target folder in project and run the executable using java -jar Trivia.jar.